SynapseSL/SynapseInstaller/README.md

 If you want to use a different cli tool to unpack the `.zip` files, you may use the `-unzip-cmd` and `-unzip-args` switches.

 ## Usage:
 To run SynapseInstaller interactively, just launch the executable.
+NOTE: Interactive mode is currently being worked on.
 If you want to use SynapseInstaller from a script, you may do so by passing flags.
 The following flags are recognized:

 ```